“Some lazy days in Salta”

 (a page from my Travel Journal)

-I reached Salta , a small city in the north of Argentina, at 8pm in the dark, after a spectacular bus ride over the Andes from San Pedro de Atacama in Chile.
+I reached Salta (map) , a small city in the north of Argentina, at 8pm in the dark, after a spectacular bus ride over the Andes from San Pedro de Atacama (map) in Chile.
 I took a taxi from the bus terminal to the hotel I’d booked in the city centre.
 They’d run out of standard rooms so they upgraded me to an Executive room which was huge and had a bed big enough for three!
 After that simple, totally overpriced hotel in San Pedro de Atacama (where there was no hot water on most days), I was happy to indulge myself with a long hot shower!
 Heaven!
-The hotel also had very reasonable laundry rates so I had a big bagful ready in no time.

-Later that evening, I walked to Plaza 9 de Julio (9th of July Square) which is Salta’s main square.
+Later that evening, I walked to Plaza 9 de Julio (9th of July Square) which is Salta’s main square and location of the Salta Cathedral.
 I was completely bowled over.
-Before my arrival in Salta, I had some reservations about spending six nights there so I booked three and left the other three nights open.
+Before my arrival, I had some reservations about spending six nights in Salta so I booked three and left the other three nights open.
+After that first evening, I was convinced that Salta was worth visiting!

-I visited the cathedral and the equally gorgeous San Francisco church, and the Museum of Anthropology which had several Incan mummies on display (fascinating stuff); walked around the main square a dozen times and checked out every one of its terraces(!); strolled up and down the city’s grid streets; took the cable-car up to the San Bernardo Hill where I had a great view of the city; and I slept a lot!
+I visited the Salta Cathedral and the equally gorgeous San Francisco church, and the Museum of Anthropology which had several Incan mummies on display (fascinating stuff); walked around the main square a dozen times and checked out every one of its terraces(!); strolled up and down the city’s grid streets; and took the cable-car up to the San Bernardo Hill where I had a great view of the city.

 The food is ok, though there’s one charming restaurant I really like called El Solar del Convento which has fantastic Bife de Lomos (sirloins).
 I went there several times and the waiters were very generous with glasses of complimentary bubbles – needless to say, we became best friends very soon. 🙂